The WF-03 Cordless Freedom for Waterpik, does exactly what it was designed to do and offers a good clean of the

 - TC-100E – Waterpik Water Flosser Tongue Cleaner

-For the vast majority, the classit tips are fine.
-Any of the others can be used for those looking for alternative options or to address more specialised needs.
+For the vast majority, the classic tips are fine.
+Any of the others can be used for those looking for alternative options or to address more specialized needs.

 For example, the Pocket Tips are specifically designed for those with Periodontal Pockets and the Plaque Seeker for those with dental implants.

 You can find more information on each of the different tips here.

 Replace the classic and tongue tip every 6 months and all others every 3 months.

 It is worth noting that the flosser is water resistant and Waterpik advise that you can use it in the shower, should you chose to.

 The flosser comes with a smart drawstring travel pouch and also a plastic travel plug to stop leaks when on the go.

 Many others have complained about this with reports of flossers failing sooner than one would expect.
 It does come with a 1 year guarantee though, so should the worst happen you are protected for 12 months at least.